 If you find yourself struggling to meet your student loan payments because of unemployment or economic hardship, be sure to contact your lender and ask about options to temporarily postpone or reduce your payments.

 I bet you already know that your credit affects the interest rate you pay on an auto loan.
 But did you know that most auto lenders don't bother to scrutinize your credit report?
 Instead, they base your interest rate on your credit score and some basic information on your application.
 If you have a credit score of 750 or higher, you have a good chance of landing the lowest rates available on an auto loan.

 Be sure to shop around for financing before you shop for the car.
 That way a dealer will have to earn your financing business by beating the best interest rate you've found on your own.

 Not sure where to shop for loan?
-Start with your bank or credit union.
-And be sure to check out offers from online companies as well.
+Start here or with your bank or credit union.
 Once you find the best deal, apply for the loan and bring the financial paperwork with you to the auto dealer.
-If the dealer wants your financing business, he’ll have to offer you an awfully good deal.
+If the dealer wants your financing business, he'll have to offer you an awfully good deal.